 “Before you can create a culture, you have to decide what it is you want to create.
 This will again require leadership … Any good health care organization will want to build that culture around the patient, providing quality care.”

 He defined culture as the “thread that runs through an organization and keeps it together.
-It is both tactile and visual, apparent to everyone that encounters the organization.”
+It is tactile and visual, apparent to everyone who encounters the organization.”

-At SCP Health, four foundational values guide our success, and we recommend them to you for consideration.
+At SCP Health, four foundational values guide our success, and we recommend them for consideration.

 Agility

-Agility means quickly adapting to new behaviors, strategies, technologies, and models.
-It also means striving for constant advancement, being open to change, and willing to proactively address challenges, pivoting and adjusting our mindset and methods so that patient care doesn’t suffer.
+Agility means adapting behaviors in proactive response to our evolving environment.
+By remaining agile with our actions, strategies, technologies, and models, we remain open to change, continuously striving for advancement.
+It also enables us to proactively address challenges, pivoting and adjusting our mindset and methods so that patient care doesn’t suffer.

 Collaboration

-A hospital staff that embraces a collaborative spirit works in concert across all clinical departments and operational teams.
+Collaboration means aligning clinical and operational teams to shared goals.
+A team that embraces a collaborative spirit works in concert across all clinical departments and operational teams.
 Disparate, uncoordinated care negatively affects performance metrics, patient and physician satisfaction, and patient care.
 Being collaborative comes with the understanding that no one of us is as smart as all of us and that we must function as interwoven teams to successfully provide cost-effective, high-quality care.

 Courage

-The third value, courage, means acting in a way that makes a difference in our patients’ lives, even when it is difficult.
+The third value, courage, means acting to make a difference, empowering clinicians, and revitalizing health care.
 Courage demands that we do what needs to be done to deliver exceptional patient care, identifying when change is necessary and taking steps to ensure it does.

 Respect

-Respect entails treating everyone — staff, patients, and their families — with courtesy, professionalism, and empathy.
+Respect entails treating everyone with courtesy, compassion, and professionalism.
 To show respect to all people, beliefs, and cultures, acknowledging the inherent value of every person and their role, is of paramount importance.
 That only happens when you know your biases and work to overcome them.

 Strong values underpin an organization and its people, and those values matter even more as the organization grows.